HomeUpdated to 2025 tax year

 Some general guidance for common expenses:

-Where its unclear if an expense is allowed, general principles of analysis can be found in the Supreme Court of Canada’s Symes case.[5]
+Where it's unclear if an expense is allowed, general principles of analysis can be found in the Supreme Court of Canada’s Symes case.[5]

 Regarding GST/HST, the two questions self-employed persons need to answer: